 - You can also integrate with other services like Dropbox.
 Hence, existing services can be used without restriction.

 - While API’s help to a certain extent, Developers are left on their own and are held entirely responsible for functionality.

 - Developers need to get comfortable with concepts like content-modeling and search-based management to get a proper workflow.

-Originated in 2014, Chicago based butterCMS allows transfer of data from your old traditional CMS.
+Originated in 2014, Chicago based butterCMS allows the transfer of data from your old traditional CMS.

 It focuses on delivering two products:

 - Blog Engine